The HOMFLY-PT polynomial and HZ factorisation: Introduction

-A summary and discussions can be found in Sec.~\ref{Sec:summary}, while in a follow up paper \cite{PetrouII}, more general knots whose HOMFLY--PT polynomial does not admit the HZ-factorisability property shall be considered.
+A summary and discussion can be found in Sec.~\ref{Sec:summary}.
+In a follow up paper \cite{PetrouII}, we explain HZ-factorisability through a more rigorous approach involving represenation theory and, furthermore, we investigate the structure of the HZ function and its exponents for more general, non HZ-factorisable knots.

 3mm